Walter-Gaitan/devops-final-project-app/README.md

 - MongoDB Atlas Cluster

 ## Description

-This is a simple application that uses a MongoDB Atlas Cluster to store data.
-The application is deployed on an EKS cluster using ArgoCD.
+The solution is a simple web application that allows users to create, read, update and delete (CRUD) a TODO list.
+The application is composed of a front-end, a back-end and a MongoDB database.
+The front-end is a React application that allows users to interact with the application.
+The back-end is a Node.js application that handles the requests from the front-end and communicates with the database.
+The database is a MongoDB database that stores the information.

 ## Usage